zachary-kaelan/RustSapphoLib/README.md

 ### Timid_Dominant

-This trait relates to the character’s assertiveness and confidence in social dynamics.
+This trait relates to the characterâ€™s assertiveness and confidence in social dynamics.

  - **Timid**: The character is passive, shy, or easily intimidated, often avoiding confrontation or assertive actions.
  - **Dominant**: The character is confident, assertive, and may take control or lead in situations, often comfortable with exerting power.